KhageshorGiri/SoftwareQDotNetAssignment/README.md

 This is an .net Core BookService application for performing CRUD operation along wiht jwt authentication and authorization

+## Process Flow
+- [ ] Run the project.
+- [ ] Register you account
+- [ ] Login through your account and get JWT toke
+- [ ] Add token to Authorization header
+- [ ] After this you can perform CRUD Operation in BookService

 ## Prerequisites

 Ensure you have the following installed: